rocketwolf98/intreeligent-v1/README.md

-#This is the first commit for intreeligent.
+#Welcome to the Intreeligent Laboratory!

+- This test run is intended to be a test bed for training.